Rohan9841/RaceVR/README.md

 # RaceVR
-This is a cardboard VR racing game.
-Watch DemoVideo.mp4
+This is a unity project for cardboard VR racing game.
+Watch DemoVideo.mp4 in the github repository to get a peek at it.

 #Getting Started in Unity:
 1. Clone the repo